Skip to main content

 Screenshots

-• DeskRhythm landing page — hero copy 'A sit-stand timer for the workday' with the in-app dashboard preview and three feature blocks below.
+• DeskRhythm on the desktop web — landing page with the hero 'A sit-stand timer for the workday', the in-app dashboard preview, and three feature blocks below.

 What it does

-No streaks, no web push, no engagement loops.
-Movement prompts fire as quiet browser notifications at each rhythm state change.
+No streaks, no badges, no engagement loops.
+One quiet notification when it's time to switch — that's the whole nudge.
 The visual language is built to recede into the workday rather than interrupt it.

 Build notes